Changing From POP to IMAP

 You can always use Web-Based Email to send and receive email messages.
 But you also can view your email with an email client.
-To change your POP account to an IMAP account, you must have an email plan that supports IMAP.

 You need the names of your incoming and outgoing servers to set up email with a client.
 Web-Based Email contains this information.

 - Log in to Web-Based Email at email.secureserver.net.